If you’re having difficulties receiving emails set up through your HostPapa account, here are some email troubleshooting tips.

 First, try logging in to your account’s webmail interface to see if your emails are being received.

 Need help logging in to webmail?
-Click here.
+Check out this article.

 Do you use more than one computer or device to check your email?
-If so, and if you are using a POP connection, it’s possible that the other computer/device may be downloading all your emails and removing them from the server.
+If you are using a POP connection, the other computer/device may be downloading all your emails and removing them from the server.
 This could make it seem as though you have no emails.

-If you do have multiple devices connecting via POP connections, you must enable the option allowing for a copy of the messages to be left on the server.
+If you have multiple devices connecting via POP connections, you must enable the option to allow a copy of the messages to be left on the server.

 Note: An IMAP email connection will not cause this problem.

-To learn more about POP vs. IMAP connections, please click here.
+To learn more about POP vs. IMAP connections, please check out this article.

-If you wish to change your email configuration from POP to IMAP, follow this guide: How to change an account from POP3 to IMAP
+If you wish to change your email configuration from POP to IMAP, follow this guide.

 Check your settings